TheProjectsX/react-dynamic-inputs/README.md

-# dynamic-inputs

-# DynamicInput Component
+# React Dynamic Inputs Component

-The `DynamicInput` component allows you to create a dynamic list of input fields where users can add or remove input items.
+The `react-dynamic-inputs` component allows you to create a dynamic list of input fields where users can add or remove input items.
 It is highly customizable with support for a custom layout, input validation, and dynamic item addition/removal.

 ## Properties